 Ilya & Emilia Kabakov: Tomorrow We Fly

-The installations created by the Kabakovs narrate situations of domination and oppression, reflecting the failure of the Communist Utopia.
+The installations created by Kabakov later on in collaboration with his wife Emilia (also born in Dnipropetrovsk, in 1945), narrate situations of domination and oppression, reflecting the failure of the Communist Utopia.
 They raise fundamental questions about the status of past traditions in a revolutionary society, the power of artistic values to influence the individual's life and their chances to survive in the race to the future.
 As allegorical capsules, these questions surpass the realms of art, and are addressed to all human beings.